python/mypy/docs/source/config_file.rst

 For more information, see the :ref:`None and Optional handling <none-and-optional-handling>` section of the command line docs.

-.. confval:: no_implicit_optional
+.. confval:: implicit_optional

     :type: boolean
     :default: False

-    Changes the treatment of arguments with a default value of ``None`` by not implicitly making their type :py:data:`~typing.Optional`.
+    Causes mypy to treat arguments with a ``None`` default value as having an implicit :py:data:`~typing.Optional` type.

+    **Note:** This was True by default in mypy versions 0.980 and earlier.

 .. confval:: strict_optional